Violet A. Akurut: Before politics

 From 2012 to 2016, Violetrked as the commissioner at Uganda Human Rights Commission.
 In 2012, she was the co-ordinator at Women of Uganda Network.
 Between 2010 and 2011, she was employed as the programme manager at Transform Uganda.
 From 2009 to 2010, she was the programme officer at ANPPCAN.
 She worked as the programme co-ordinator at World Vision International in 2007–2008.
 In 2002–2005, she worked at Education Department, Soroti Catholic Diocese, as the programme manager.
 She was the gender officer at Katakwi District Local Government in the year 2000–2001.
 From 2012 to date, she has served as the chairperson of the Advisory Board at Katakwi Grassroots Women Development Initiative.
 Also from 2015 to date, she has worked as the executive treasurer at Uganda National AIDS Services Organization.

 Political life

-From 2016 to 2021, Violetrved as a member of Parliament at the Parliament of Uganda.
+From 2016 to 2021, Violet served as a member of Parliament at the Parliament of Uganda.
 While at the Parliament of Uganda, she was the member on the Committee on HIV/AIDS & Related Disease, and Committee on Education and Sports.